Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Datasets and Cohort Details

+\paragraph{eICU.} Using the same preprocessing protocol, the cohort contains 10{,}766 patients and 25{,}980 visits, with 15{,}214 next-visit prediction pairs for \(T_{\min}=2\).
+Averaged over 5 seeds, train/val/test contain 8{,}612/1{,}076/1{,}078 patients and 20{,}768/2{,}618/2{,}594 visits.
+Per-visit event counts are: diagnosis (mean 3.58, median 2, min 1, max 58, std 3.62), procedure (mean 7.62, median 4, min 1, max 148, std 9.42), and medication (mean 18.85, median 17, min 1, max 109, std 10.90).
+The combined events per visit have mean 30.05, median 25, min 3, max 274, and std 18.36.
+The final vocabulary has 5{,}912 nodes (dx: 1{,}290; proc: 2{,}638; med: 1{,}984).

-\textbf{Data Splits.} We split the dataset \emph{by patient} into training (80\%), validation (10\%), and test (10\%) sets.
-This ensures that no patient's future visits appear in the training set (patient-level leakage control).
-Crucially, all aggregate statistics used for graph construction—specifically the lagged PMI values for temporal stitching—are computed \emph{strictly} on the training split to prevent label leakage.
+\paragraph{Data Splits and Leakage Prevention.} We split the dataset \emph{by patient} into training (80\%), validation (10\%), and test (10\%) sets, ensuring patient-level leakage control (no visits from the same patient across splits).
+Crucially, all data-driven graph statistics used for temporal stitching, especially lagged PMI, are computed \emph{strictly on the training split} to prevent label leakage.
+No information from validation or test splits is used in graph construction, model training, or hyperparameter selection.